 The best umbrella companies will assign a specific account manager to handle each account.

-If you would like more information about umbrella companies or other solutions to make Global Expansion in a more cost-efficient manner, you can contact NH Global Partners.
+If you would like more information about umbrella companies or other solutions to achieve global expansion in a more cost-efficient manner, you can contact New Horizons Global Partners.

-We focus on providing global business solutions to companies that do not have existing legal entities in Asia or that require additional office support.
+We focus on providing global business solutions to companies that do not have existing legal entities or that require additional office support.

-Our service offerings allow foreign businesses to reduce administrative costs, simplify and centralize payments and delegate compliance matters and regulatory matters to a local company with existing relationships with governmental agencies.
+Our global business service offerings allow foreign businesses to reduce administrative costs, simplify and centralize payments, and delegate compliance and regulatory matters to a local company with existing relationships with governmental agencies.

-Contact us to learn how we can help your business emerge into the promising Asian market.
+Contact us to learn how we can help your business emerge into various promising locations.